MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 uint AllowedCleanupTimeInMs { get; set; }
 ```

-* `UniqueId` (Guid) - The unique id associated with this skill.
-You cannot start a skill from the robot unless that skill has a valid Guid associated with this property.
+* `UniqueId` (Guid) - A unique identifier associated with this skill.
+You cannot start a skill from the robot unless that skill has a valid Guid associated with this `UniqueId` property.

 ```csharp
 Guid UniqueId { get; }